Need a crash course on Bitcoin layers?

 Bitcoin Projects in R&D

 These projects are in the research phase.
 It’s unclear when they will arrive on the market, if ever, but they are worth monitoring and learning more about.
-Innovation on Bitcoin is a great thing, and these projects are questioning the boundaries of what’s possible with Bitcoin.
+Innovation on Bitcoin is a great thing, and these projects are pushing the boundaries of what’s possible with Bitcoin.

 These projects are organized alphabetically.